KoPyae455/carbon_tracker/README.md

 ### Step 4: Open frontend/index.html in your browser
 ➡ Fill the form and click Submit
-➡ Result will appear instantly with advice and stats
+➡ Result will appear instantly with advice, cluster number and range
 ``` json
 {
   "meal_type": "beef",